Contents

 🔸 At School:

-Warm-Up Activities: Use the worksheets at the beginning of a lesson to introduce or review school subject names (like math, science, or art).
+- Warm-Up Activities: Use worksheets at the start of a lesson to introduce or review school subject names.

-Group Work: Have students work in pairs or small groups to complete matching, labeling, or cut-and-paste tasks—great for promoting teamwork and communication.
+- Group Work: Let students work in pairs or small groups on matching, labeling, or cut-and-paste tasks.

-Centers or Stations: Set up worksheet stations where students rotate and complete different subject-related tasks such as puzzles, coloring, or writing practice.
+- Centers or Stations: Set up activity stations where students rotate through different school subject worksheets.

 🔸 At Home:

-Learning Through Play: Turn worksheets into games—such as memory matching or cut-and-play cards—for a more playful and engaging experience.
+- Learning Through Play: Turn worksheets into games like memory matching for a more enjoyable experience.

-Independent Practice: Encourage children to complete worksheets on their own to build confidence, independence, and problem-solving skills.\
+- Independent Practice: Encourage children to complete worksheets independently to build confidence and focus.

 Expand your English with school subject vocabulary.